Email FacebookTwitterMenu burgerClose thin

 Leaving a prospective client hanging after they’ve filled out a contact form on your website or left a voicemail asking you to return their call is not the first impression you want to make.
 At the same time, you don’t want to appear too eager, as that could suggest to a prospect that you’re desperate for leads.

-Following up with a call or email within the same day or the next business day can set the right tone.
+Following up with a call or email within 24 to 48 hours of initial contact can set the right tone.
 After your first meeting, you may follow up with the prospect later that day to thank them for their time and express your desire to keep the conversation going.

 3. Use Multiple Contact Methods